-On June 13, 2005, the Company approved the Rollins, Inc. Deferred Compensation Plan (the " Deferred Compensation Plan") that is designed to comply with the provisions of the American Jobs Creation Act of 2004 (including Section 409A of the Internal Revenue Code).
+On June 13, 2005, the Company approved the Rollins, Inc. Deferred Compensation Plan that is designed to comply with the provisions of the American Jobs Creation Act of 2004 (including Section 409A of the Internal Revenue Code).
 The Deferred Compensation Plan provides that employees eligible to participate in the Deferred Compensation Plan include those who are both members of a group of management and/or highly compensated employees selected by the committee administering the Deferred Compensation Plan.
 All of the executive officers are eligible to participate in the Company's Deferred Compensation Plan.
-The table below sets forth the contributions made to the Deferred Compensation Plan, the aggregate earnings in 2023 and the balances as of December 31, 2023 for each named executive officer under the Deferred Compensation Plan:
+The table below sets forth the contributions made to the Deferred Compensation Plan, the aggregate earnings in 2024 and the balances as of December 31, 2024 for each named executive officer under the Deferred Compensation Plan:

-Name Executive contributions in last FY (1) (\$) Registrant contributions in last FY (\$) Aggregate earnings/(losses) in last FY (2) (\$) Aggregate withdrawals/ distributions Aggregate balance at last FYE (\$)
+NAME EXECUTIVE CONTRIBUTIONS IN LAST FY (1) (\$) REGISTRANT CONTRIBUTIONS IN LAST FY (\$) AGGREGATE EARNINGS/ (LOSSES) IN LAST FY (2) (\$) AGGREGATE WITHDRAWALS/ DISTRIBUTIONS AGGREGATE BALANCE AT LAST FYE (\$)

-Gary W. Rollins - - (15,725) - 125,496
+Gary W. Rollins - - 18,576 - 144,072

+John F. Wilson 1,538 - 202,557 - 3,765,581

-Jerry E. Gahlhoff, Jr. - - (15,745) - 122,863
+Jerry E. Gahlhoff, Jr. - - 11,560 - 134,424

 Kenneth D. Krause - - - - -

-John F. Wilson 350,631 - 202,657 - 3,668,192

-Elizabeth B. Chandler - - - - -
+Elizabeth B. Chandler 106,731 2,379 - 109,109

-- (1) This column reports the actual amounts of base salary deferred by the named executive officers in 2023 under the Deferred Compensation Plan, which is included in the "Summary Compensation Table" on page 43. - (2) This column reports earnings or losses on compensation that the named executive officers elected to defer under the Deferred Compensation Plan.
-These amounts do not represent above-market or preferential earnings and therefore are not included in the "Summary Compensation Table" on page 43.
+This column reports the actual amounts of base salary deferred by the named executive officers in 2024 under the Deferred Compensation Plan, which is included in the "Summary Compensation Table" on page 43.

 The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
-The Company may make discretionary contributions to participant accounts but has not done so since 2011.
+The Company may make discretionary contributions to participant accounts but has not done so since 2011